Canning Pumpkin

 Using a plastic spatula or other small tool, release any air bubbles.
 There is a tool you can buy for this step, but I find my orange peeler works perfectly.

-Wipe the rims of your jar clean so there are no food particles to interfere with the seal.
+Wipe the rim of the jar clean so there are no food particles to interfere with the seal.
 Place your canning lids.
 Here I was using traditional metal lids that I needed to use up.

 Place your jars in your preheated canner and process as directed below.
 For more information on how to use your pressure canner, click here.